 1. Who are we?

-Jane Rogers PR is a public relations and communications consultancy.
+Jane Rogers PR is a content writing and marketing consultancy.

 Jane Rogers is the data controller and is responsible for your personal data.